CERN/CTW/mods/ctw_resources/README.txt

 	-- When starting invention, the current DP value is saved, technology will be finished when -- the score goes over DP+invention_dp.

-	-- This field will be filled out automatically at registration based on technologies technologies_required = {
+	-- This field will be added automatically at registration based on the -- 'TechDef' reqirements of those specified in 'technologies_gained' technologies_required = {
 		[technology IDs],...
 	}